TrevorBarns/luxart-engineering-docs/v3/resource-installation/configure-base-settings.md

 {% endhint %}

 {% hint style="warning" %}
-This string should be set once, and never changed as it will result in loss of LVC:v3 saves for all players.
+This string should be set once, and never changed as it will result in loss of LVC:Fleet saves for all players.
 It is not public facing so even if the server name changes it does not need to change.
 {% endhint %}

 ### Configure Controls